subvertnormality/mosaic/README.md

 Let's get into into the merge modes:

-* Pattern Merge: A harmonious blend, this mode combines trigs from all patterns, yet only takes note and velocity from the chosen pattern.
+* Pattern Merge: This mode combines trigs from all patterns, yet only takes note and velocity from the chosen pattern.
 To toggle through patterns, press repeatedly.
 For a quick switch, press and hold your desired pattern key, then tap the pattern merge mode key.
-* Skip Merge: A gracious dancer, this mode elegantly sidesteps any clashing trigs.
+* Skip Merge: This mode elegantly sidesteps any clashing trigs.
-* Average Merge: A maestro in its own right, this mode fuses clashing note values, offering fresh melodies from familiar notes.
+* Average Merge: This mode fuses clashing note values, offering fresh melodies from familiar notes.
-* Add & Subtract Merge: A duet of creativity, these modes play with note values, resulting in a myriad of melodies.
+* Add & Subtract Merge: These modes play with note values, resulting in a myriad of melodies.
 Tap repeatedly to switch between the two modes.

 You can view detailed configurations of your selected channel on the Norns screen.
 Each page offers intuitive and interactive tools to sculpt your sonic experience.